-- The board of directors' decisions constitute a major environmental /social risk or it does not recognise major environmental/social issues which the company faces; - The company is involved in an accident that seriously harmed the employees' health, local communities or the natural environment; - There are well grounded accusations against the company for systematic violations of internationally recognised human rights in local communities and the company refuses the dialog with these communities. - The company refuses to recognise the negative impact of some of its products or its operations on humans or the natural environment.
+- The board of directors' decisions constitute a major environmental /social risk or it does not recognise major environmental/social issues that the company faces; - The company is involved in an accident that seriously harmed the employees' health, local communities or the natural environment: - There are well grounded accusations against the company for systematic violations of internationally recognised human rights in local communities and the company refuses the dialog with these communities. - The company refuses to recognise the negative impact of some of its products or its operations on humans or the natural environment. - There are well grounded accusations against the company for serious violations of internationally recognised human rights of employees or the company is complicit in such violations along the supply chain.